How to Make Candied Lemon Peels – Learn how to candy lemon peels with this step-by-step tutorial. Easy candy recipe, only 2 ingredients required.

 1 hour 15 minutes

-Learn how to candy lemon peels with this step-by-step photo tutorial.
+Learn how to candy lemon peels with this step-by-step video tutorial and recipe.
 Easy candy recipe, only 2 ingredients required.

 - 4 organic lemons